CianHession/GraphTheoryProject/README.md

 Next you will need to install GIT, as this will allow you to clone this repository to your machine and easily run commands, you can download git from here: https://git-scm.com/downloads

-Finally, this one is optional, you will need CMDer, cmder is a more fleshed out command prompt than your standard windows provided version, however like stated, is not a resiquite to run the notebooks.
+Finally, this one is optional, you will need CMDer, cmder is a more fleshed out command prompt than your standard windows provided version, however like stated, is not a requisite to run the notebooks.
 You can find the download of CMDer on SourceForge as it appears the original website is no longer online.